SublimeText/Ceedling/README.md

-## Reboot Note
+## Ceedling for Sublime Text 3+

-The Ceedling support package is currently being rewritten and supports:
+The Ceedling support package has rewritten and currently supports:
 - Sublime Text 3+
 - Ceedling 0.28.1 or later

 The package has been tested for basic functionality on macOS, Windows 10 and Ubuntu 22.04 LTS.

 ## Description